ZhengguoTan/ZhengguoTan.github.io/_pages/about.md

 Department of Radiology, University of Michigan (<a href='https://umich.edu/'>UMICH</a>) in Ann Arbor, USA.

-I was a postdoctoral scientist supervised by <a href='https://www.cil.tf.fau.de/person/knoll/'>Prof. Dr. Florian Knoll</a>
+Before joining MIITT, I was a postdoctoral scientist supervised by <a href='https://www.cil.tf.fau.de/person/knoll/'>Prof. Dr. Florian Knoll</a>
 at the Friedrich-Alexander University of Erlangen-Nuremberg (<a href='https://www.fau.de/'>FAU</a>).
 I enjoyed the time with Prof. Knoll